 Tatiana Arias Giraldo

 Electronic Engineer with great responsibility, initiative, punctuality, teamwork and ethical sense with society, company, customers, and colleagues.
 Guided to integral growth through constant technical preparation and improvement of human competencies.
 With specialized knowledge in Telecommunications, Automation of Electrical Substations (SAS), SCADA, Automation, Control and everything related to Operation Technologies (OT).
 Currently focused on technology business development and transformation of the digital sector through the development of cybersecurity solutions and everything customers need to protect the critical infrastructure of their system.

 Tatiana Arias Giraldo has contributed 4 posts to The State of Security.

 Ted Rassieur has been in the IT industry for 18 years and worked with Tripwire for 6 years in the Customer Services group.
 In this time with Tripwire Ted has worked with 100’s of customers to help solve compliance and security challenges.
 In his current role, Ted is responsible for scoping new services projects as well as solution implementation.
 These duties require mapping tools, team skills and best practices to customer needs for creating workable solutions.
 Ted also contributes to advancing Tripwire’s solution for NERC regulated customers.
 Prior to work in compliance and security, Ted worked in software configuration management.

-Ted Rassieur has contributed 1 post to The State of Security.
+Ted Rassieur has contributed 3 posts to The State of Security.

-Tyler Reguly has contributed 29 posts to The State of Security.
+Tim Erlin has contributed 48 posts to The State of Security.

 Several researchers here at Tripwire have committed to producing some quality content to share with the community, but given the sensitive nature of their work, they have opted to remain unrecognized publicly.
 We created this general profile for them to publish articles under in an effort to protect the integrity of the important projects that they work on.